Anantgs/python-api-logging-web-project/README.md

 # Log Generator Application

 A Python Flask application that generates 0.01 GB (10 MB) of logs per minute and provides monitoring APIs.
+This application is designed to run on Linux systems and stores logs in `/var/log/python-api-logging/`.

 ## Features